'Very Valentine' Book Has Been Turned Into a Lifetime Movie

 I like to hear the title of a movie within the movie and read the title within a book.
 Very Valentine did not disappoint me in that respect for the title "Very Valentine" is seen in the book; however it doesn't come until the very end.
 Therefore, if you are curious about the title as I was, then you must read the entire book to find out what "Very Valentine" means.

 When you read the book, you will readily see that Trigiani is very descriptive.
 Do not be surprised if you find yourself immersed in particular scenes because of her vivid descriptions.
 I found it interesting that she took about six pages to describe how she watered a tomato plant.
 At the time of the reading I must admit I didn't see the sense of that much detail, but as any avid reader knows, the pieces did eventually fall into place.
-And the watering of the tomato plant on the rooftop did have much to do with what happens later within the book.
+And the watering of the tomato plant on the rooftop did have much to do with what happens later in the book.
 Therefore, that scene was quite necessary.
 A void would have existed had it not been in Very Valentine.

 Here are some "chunks of life" that captured my attention.
 Perhaps the same issues or other issues will do the same for you.